Analysing Factorizations of Action-Value Networks for Cooperative Multi-Agent Reinforcement Learning: Introduction

-A middle ground is to learn \emph{factored $Q$-value functions} \cite{local,factored}, which represent the joint value but decompose it as the sum of a number of local components, each involving only a subset of the agents.
-Compared to independent learning, a factored approach can better represent the value of coordination and does not introduce non-stationarity.
-Compared to a naive joint approach, it has better scalability in the number of agents.
-Recently, factored approaches have shown success in deep MARL \cite{vdn,qmix}.
+A middle ground is to learn a \emph{factored $Q$-value function} \cite{local,factored}, which represents the joint value but decomposes it as the sum of a number of local components, each involving only a subset of the agents.
+Compared to independent learning, a factored approach can better represent the value of coordination and eases the non-stationarity problem introduced by the other agents' changing policies.
+Compared to a naive joint approach, it has better scalability in the number of agents, thus reducing the number of samples required to learn a correct value function.
+Recently, factored approaches have shown success in deep MARL \cite{vdn,qmix,qtran}, although an in-depth analysis of the learned representations is not provided and the methods are mainly restricted to agent-wise factorizations.

-This paper examines the representational capacity of these various approaches by studying the accuracy of the learned $Q$-function approximations $\hat{Q}$.
-We consider the optimality of the greedy joint action, which is important when using $\hat{Q}$ to select actions.
-We also consider distance to optimal value $\Delta Q=|Q-\hat{Q}|$, as verifying the optimality of the greedy action requires bounding $\Delta Q$.
-Furthermore, minimising $\Delta Q$ is important for deriving good policy gradients in actor-critic architectures and for sequential value estimation in any approach (such as $Q$-learning) that relies on bootstrapping.
+In this paper, we focus on centralized learning of value-based MARL approaches for cooperative multi-agent systems.
+Although the usual focus of MARL is on decentralized execution \cite{vdn,qmix,coma,maven}, proper centralized learning is still useful in cases in which centralized execution is available or as a mean to inform decentralized agents under the centralized training-decentralized execution (CTDE) learning framework \cite{ctde}, for example when learning a centralized critic to inform decentralized policies \cite{coma} or in methods that involve bootstrapping \cite{qlearning} or message passing schemes \cite{maxsum}.
+We critically extend the work in \cite{ea} in examining the learning capacity of these various approaches by studying the accuracy of the learned $Q$-function approximations $\hat{Q}$.
+Our main contribution consists of a wide set of diverse experiments across different axes, and an in-depth analysis of the results to assess the potential benefits of these methods, as well as their possible drawbacks.
+Amongst the others, we aim at investigating the following points: